Veteran's Appendectomy Launches Excruciating, Months-Long Battle Over Bill

 If all else fails, Wright says, it's best to put pressure on the hospital before they sell the bill to a collections agency.
 There's less room for negotiation once a bill goes to collections, Wright says.
 And if all else really fails, you could try calling the press.

-Dan Weissman, founder, reporter and producer of the Arm and A Leg podcast produced the radio version of this story.
+Dan Weissmann, founder, reporter and producer of the Arm And A Leg podcast produced the radio version of this story.

 Bill of the Month is a crowdsourced investigation by Kaiser Health News and NPR that analyzes medical bills.
 Do you have an interesting medical bill you want to share with us?
 Tell us about it.